Lewis Katz School of Medicine Postbaccalaureate Program

 The Lewis Katz School of Medicine (LKSOM) Postbaccalaureate program was launched in 2008 and is designed to specifically prepare students for success in our medical school and as practicing physicians.
-The program has two tracks of study; the Basic Core in Medical Sciences for those now considering a career in medicine and the Advanced Core in Medical Sciences for those who have completed the foundational science coursework, have demonstrated their passion for medicine and want to enrich their science backgrounds.
-Every student accepted into the LKSOM postbaccalaureate program receives a conditional acceptance to the LKSOM and successful completion of their track of study results in direct matriculation without a gap year.
-Matriculants to the program have demonstrated academic excellence, documented history of community service, medically related volunteer experience and strong letters of recommendation.
+The Advanced Core in Medical Sciences (ACMS) program is designed for those who have completed the foundational science coursework, have demonstrated their passion for medicine and service and seek to enrich their understanding of biomedical science.
+Every student accepted into the LKSOM postbaccalaureate program receives a conditional acceptance to LKSOM and successful completion of the requirements results in direct matriculation without a gap year.
+Matriculants to the program have demonstrated academic excellence, strong letters of recommendation and substantial community engagement and medically related volunteer experiences.